+Capital buffer requirements are included in CRD IV.
 The requirement to maintain a capital conservation buffer (CCB) of up to 2.5% was introduced on 1 January 2016.

 This buffer needs to be met with an additional amount of Common Equity Tier 1 capital.
-The buffer sits on top of the 4.5% minimum requirement for Common Equity Tier 1 capital and Pillar 2 Requirements in terms of CET1.
+The buffer sits on top of the 4.5% minimum requirement for Common Equity Tier 1 (CET1) and Pillar 2 Requirements in terms of CET1.
 In the current case of the Group, there is TIER2 available to cover partially the P2R requirements (25%).
-The rest (P1, 75% of P2R and the capital buffers) are covered with CET1..
-Its objective is to conserve a bank's capital.
+The rest (P1, 75% of P2R and the capital buffers) are covered with CET1.
 When a bank breaches the buffer, automatic safeguards apply to limit the amount of dividend and bonus payments it can make.

 Besides this buffer, the CRD IV allows National Competent Authorities to define the Countercyclical buffer, designed to help counter pro-cyclicality in the financial system.
 Currently the requirement applicable to the Group is 0%.
-See more details in Appendix 2.
+See more details in Appendix 3.